Model for Surgical Planning and Virtual Surgery for Craniofacial, Sinus, Skull Base and Neurological Surgery

 What is the Problem?

 Surgical planning may involve identifying a surgical target or target region, and then selecting a surgical pathway to reach that surgical target.
-Selection of a particular surgical pathway is often based upon the access that the surgical pathway provides to the surgical target in view of the nearby anatomy.
-Better access to the surgical target may lead to a better surgical outcome.
+Selection of a particular surgical pathway is often based upon the access that the pathway provides to the surgical target in view of the nearby anatomy.
+Better access to the target may lead to a better outcome.
 Another goal of surgical planning is to reduce collateral damage to the nearby anatomy.
 Pathway trauma might be reduced by appropriate selection of surgical pathways.
-However, the number of possible surgical pathways and combinations thereof is extensive.
+However, the number of possible surgical pathways and combinations is extensive.
 Moreover, because of the inconsistent and unpredictable nature of target pathologies, selection of an appropriate pathway or combination of pathways is often unintuitive.
 Therefore, a systematic approach to comparing, evaluating, and selecting between surgical approaches may improve surgical outcomes.

 What is the Solution?